Penglai-Enclave/Penglai-Enclave-sPMP/opensbi-0.9/README.md

 ------------------

 OpenSBI can be compiled natively or cross-compiled on a x86 host.
-For cross-compilation, you can build your own toolchain or just download a prebuilt one from the [Bootlin toolchain repository].
+For cross-compilation, you can build your own toolchain, download a prebuilt one from the [Bootlin toolchain repository] or install a distribution-provided toolchain; if you opt to use LLVM/Clang, most distribution toolchains will support cross-compiling for RISC-V using the same toolchain as your native LLVM/Clang toolchain due to LLVM's ability to support multiple backends in the same binary, so is often an easy way to obtain a working cross-compilation toolchain.

+Basically, we prefer toolchains with Position Independent Executable (PIE) support like *riscv64-linux-gnu-gcc*, *riscv64-unknown-freebsd-gcc*, or *Clang/LLVM* as they generate PIE firmware images that can run at arbitrary address with appropriate alignment.
+If a bare-metal GNU toolchain (e.g.
+*riscv64-unknown-elf-gcc*) is used, static linked firmware images are generated instead. *Clang/LLVM* can still generate PIE images if a bare-metal triple is used (e.g. *-target riscv64-unknown-elf*).

 Please note that only a 64-bit version of the toolchain is available in the Bootlin toolchain repository for now.